Hulk Hogan

 Wrestling Career

-Once, while Ruckus was performing at a bar, professional wrestlers Jack and Gerald Brisco visited.
-They noticed Terry's impressive physique and introduced him to Hiro Matsuda, a Japanese wrestler and trainer.
+While Ruckus was performing at a bar one night, professional wrestlers Jack and Gerald Brisco happened to be in the audience.
+Impressed by Terry's physique, they introduced him to Hiro Matsuda, a Japanese wrestler and trainer.
 This led to Terry beginning his wrestling training in 1976.

-He had his first match in August 1977, a year after training started, facing off against Brian Blair.
+A year after he started training, Terry had his first match in August 1977, facing off against Brian Blair.

 Hulk Hogan in the early years